colbyford/shiny-foundry-agents/README.md

 ### Grant Permissions between App and Agent

 Now you need to grant the web app permissions to access the Foundry agent.
-This is done by assigning a user assigned managed identity to the web app and then granting that identity the "Azure AI User" role at the appropriate scope.
+This is done by assigning a managed identity to the web app and then granting that identity the "Azure AI User" role at the appropriate scope.

 First, create a user assigned managed identity for the web app.
 This will give you the service principal ID for the web app's managed identity.